wbrbr/tinybvh/README.md

 A constructed BVH can be used to quickly intersect a ray with the geometry, using ````BVH::Intersect````.

 # How To Use
 The library ````tiny_bvh.h```` is designed to be easy to use.
 Please have a look at tiny_bvh_test.cpp for an example.
-A Visual Studio project is included.
-There is no CMake file but the example consists of only a single source file, which can be compiled with clang or g++, e.g.:
+A Visual Studio 'solution' (.sln/.vcxproj) is included, as well as a CMake file.
+That being said: The examples consists of only a single source file, which can be compiled with clang or g++, e.g.:

 ````g++ -std=c++20 -mavx tiny_bvh_test.cpp -o tiny_bvh_test````